kevinjwalters/rwp/silent-32bit-overflow/PITCHME.md

 * Confirms arithmetic exception
 * signal 8 is `SIGFPE` (see `kill -l` output)
 * Probably same signal shared for integer and uncaught floating point exceptions.
-* Can look below the C code...
+* Can look underneath the C code...

 +++
 ## Division by zero example